Necko2/Tessellation_app/README.md

-# Image Tesselation App
+# Image Tessellation App

-This is a simple streamlit app to create a tesselation of an image, using [the crazybin module](https://github.com/Ockenfuss/crazybin).
+This is a simple streamlit app to create a tessellation of an image, using [the crazybin module](https://github.com/Ockenfuss/crazybin).